-Yet, I’m only human and it looks like I needed to learn a lesson and look deeper into my insecurities.
+Yet, I’m only human and it looks like I needed to learn this lesson.

 So I thought I would share what I learned and if you ever feel crappy after using social media, read along.

-I started using Instagram a year ago and I was very reluctant to do so.
+I started using Instagram and Facebook a year ago and I was very reluctant to do so.

-I was somewhat against social media and I was very proud of the fact that you couldn’t really find me on the internet.
+I was somewhat against social media and I was very proud of the fact that you couldn’t really find me on there.